malramsay64/phd-thesis/00_Introduction/introduction.md

-The Lewis--Wahnström model of ortho-terphenyl is the most widely studied computational model of ortho-terphenyl, chosen for it's relative simplicity.
+The Lewis--Wahnström model of ortho-terphenyl is the most widely studied computational model of ortho-terphenyl, chosen for its relative simplicity.
 In removing much of the complexity of the molecular system including;
 the bond vibrations,
 most of the molecular interactions, and